0xProject/0x-monorepo/packages/contracts/README.md

 ## Contracts

 Smart contracts that implement the 0x protocol.
-Addresses of the deployed contracts can be found [here](https://0xproject.com/wiki#Deployed-Addresses).
+Addresses of the deployed contracts can be found in the 0x [wiki](https://0xproject.com/wiki#Deployed-Addresses) or the [CHANGELOG](./CHANGELOG.json) of this package.

 ## Usage